-Mou Waho Island: Wānaka’s Lake on an Island on a Lake
+Mou Waho Island Walk: Wānaka’s Lake on an Island on a Lake

 If you find yourself in Wānaka, there’s a place you absolutely must visit, Mou Waho Island.
 It’s a hidden paradise in the middle of Lake Wānaka that feels like something out of a dream.